camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/openshift/redhat-openshift.md

 <TabItem value="openshift-routes" label="Using OpenShift Routes" default>

 [Routes](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html) expose services externally by linking a URL to a service within the cluster.
-[OpenShift supports both the standard Kubernetes Ingress and routes](https://docs.openshift.com/container-platform/latest/networking/ingress-operator.html), giving cluster users the flexibility to choose.
+OpenShift supports both the [standard Kubernetes Ingress and routes](https://docs.openshift.com/container-platform/latest/networking/ingress-operator.html), giving cluster users the flexibility to choose.

 The presence of routes is rooted in their specification predating Ingress.
-It's worth noting that the functionality of routes differs from Ingress; for example, unlike Ingress, routes don't allow multiple services to be linked to a single route or the use of paths.
+The functionality of routes differs from Ingress; for example, unlike Ingress, routes don't allow multiple services to be linked to a single route or the use of paths.

 To use these routes for the Zeebe Gateway, configure this through Ingress as well.